railwayapp/docs/src/pages/diagnose/project-usage.md

 ### Billing Metrics

 The chart for each project shows individual resource usage over the month.
-If you delete the project, Railway still count's the usage against your account metrics.
+If you delete the project, Railway still counts the usage against your account metrics.

 If you are on the developer plan it will show what your current bill will be at the end of the month.

 On the starter plan, it will show the remaining usage balance you have.

 ### Billing Alerts